Mellophone vs. French Horn (What Are The Differences?)

 As mentioned earlier, marching bands use a mellophone in place of the French horn, since it is a bell-front instrument.
 That allows projection of sound towards the direction that the user is facing.

-See also Euphonium vs. Baritone (What's The Difference?)
+See also English Horn vs. French Horn (What's The Difference?)

 That is vital, especially in marching bands and drum corps, since the audience is always on one side of the marching band.
 Manufacturers construct mellophones with a smaller bore to produce higher volume than French horns.